bvtterfly/lio/README.md

 The package will automatically register itself.

 The package uses a bunch of binaries to optimize images.
-To learn which ones on how to install them, head over to the optimization tools section in the readme of the underlying image-optimizer package.
-That readme also contains info on what these tools will do to your images.
+To learn which ones on how to install them, head over to the [optimization tools](https://github.com/bvtterfly/lio#optimization-tools) section.

 The package comes with some sane defaults to optimize images.
 You can modify that configuration by publishing the config file.